10 SEO Myths in 2026 (That Still Waste People’s Time)

 "Not all backlinks are equal."

-Good ways to get high-quality backlinks include writing engaging blog posts, guest posting on popular sites, and getting listed in relevant directories.
+Some good ways to get high-quality backlinks are writing engaging blog posts people actually want to share, guest posting on popular sites in your niche, and getting listed in relevant directories that people actually use.

-In short, despite what some say, backlinks are still very important for SEO.
-They show search engines that your website is credible and valuable.
+So yeah, in short, even though some people say otherwise, backlinks are still very important for SEO.
+They help show search engines that your website is credible, useful, and worth ranking.

 Myth 9: Exact Domain Names Don't Improve SEO Ranking

-Many people believe that having a domain name that exactly matches your keyword doesn't help with SEO.
-Even Google has suggested this.
-But actually, using an exact match domain (EMD) for your main keyword can boost your Google ranking.
-To learn more about how domain names affect SEO, you can watch this helpful video here.
+A lot of people think that having a domain name that exactly matches your keyword doesn’t really help with SEO.
+Even Google kind of says this.
+But actually, using an exact match domain (EMD) for your main keyword can still give your Google ranking a nice little boost.
+If you want to see more about how domain names affect SEO, you can check out this helpful video here.

 What is an Exact Match Domain (EMD)?

-An exact match domain (EMD) is a website address that exactly matches a search phrase people use, which can help attract visitors to your site.
-For example, if you want to rank for "blue widgets," your EMD would be www.bluewidgets.com.
+An exact match domain (EMD) is just a website address that perfectly matches a search phrase people type into Google or other search engines.
+It’s kind of like, when someone searches for a specific thing, and your site name is literally that exact thing, it can sometimes help bring more visitors to your site.
+For example, if you want to rank for "blue widgets," then your EMD would be something like www.bluewidgets.com.
+So yeah, the domain name and the search phrase are exactly the same.

 How Exact Match Domains (EMDs) Affect SEO Rankings

-When considering how Exact Match Domains (EMDs) influence SEO rankings, keep these two key points in mind:
+When you’re thinking about how Exact Match Domains (EMDs) affect SEO rankings, there’s really two big things you should keep in mind:

-1. Keyword Relevance: A domain name that exactly matches your target keyword signals to Google and other search engines that your site is very relevant to that keyword.
-This can give you an edge over competitors with unrelated domain names.
+1. Keyword Relevance: If your domain name exactly matches your main target keyword, it kind of tells Google and other search engines, hey, this site is super relevant to that keyword.
+That alone can give you a bit of an edge over other sites that have random or unrelated domain names.

-2. Backlink Profile: Backlinks are crucial for SEO, including for EMDs.
-Simply having an EMD isn’t enough—you also need strong backlinks from trusted sites.
-These links help search engines view your site as reliable.
+2. Backlink Profile: Backlinks are still super important for SEO, and that includes for EMDs too.
+Just having an EMD by itself isn’t enough, you also need strong backlinks from trusted, legit websites.
+Those links help search engines see your site as more reliable and worth ranking.

 "Having an exact match domain for your target keyword almost guarantees a #1 spot on Google once you have backlinks and gain trust from Google."

-This holds true even for sites with lower domain ratings (DR) around 20 or 30.
-While sites with higher DR usually rank more easily, sites with lower DR can still reach top spots if they combine an EMD with quality backlinks.
+This can still be true even for sites with lower domain ratings (DR) like around 20 or 30.
+Sure, sites with higher DR usually rank easier and faster, but even a site with a lower DR can still hit those top positions if it uses an EMD and also builds good quality backlinks at the same time.

 Final Thoughts

-The belief that exact domain names don’t help with SEO is a myth.
-Choosing an exact match domain (EMD) and building strong backlinks can boost your chances of ranking well on Google.
-However, EMDs are not the only key to SEO success.
-Always focus on creating useful, relevant content for your audience first.
+A lot of people think exact domain names don’t help with SEO, but honestly, that’s just a myth.
+When you pick an exact match domain (EMD) and put in the work to build strong backlinks, it can really boost your chances of ranking well on Google.
+It’s not like some magic trick or anything, but it helps.
+Still, EMDs are not the only key to SEO success, not even close.
+You should always focus first on creating useful, relevant content for your audience, that’s what really matters in the long run.

-Many believe that having lots of backlinks is key to ranking high on search engines.
-While backlinks are important for SEO, they aren't the main factor.
-Good-quality, relevant content usually matters more than just the number of backlinks.
+A lot of people think that getting tons of backlinks is the secret to ranking high on search engines.
+And yeah, backlinks are important for SEO, but they aren't the main factor.
+Most of the time, good-quality and actually relevant content matters way more than just how many backlinks you have.

 Understanding Quality Over Quantity

-Google's algorithm has changed a lot over time.
+Google's algorithm has changed a lot over time, and honestly it keeps changing.
 Now, it prefers quality over quantity.
-This means having many low-quality backlinks won’t improve your ranking and might even harm it.
+So just having a bunch of low-quality backlinks isn’t really going to help your ranking at all, and it might even hurt it a bit.

 "One good backlink can be more powerful than many poor ones."